chetan118/devTinder/episode01.md

 _Fault Isolation_

-- One LOC fail can make the entire project to go down in MO, while in MS analytics might go down
+- One line of code failure can make the entire project to go down in MO, while in MS a service might go down (for example Analytics)
 - Tough in MO, Easier in MS

 _Testing_